Multiday Tour

 Rider meeting: Lopez Farm | 7 pm | |

-Friday, 7 August – Orcas Island | ||
+Thursday, August 6 – Orcas Island | ||

 Lopez Ferry to Orcas Friday Harbor Ferry to Orcas | 9:25 am 8:35 am | Arrive Orcas 10:15 am |

-Course Support on Orcas Lunch TBD Orcas Ferry to Lopez Island | 10:15 am 12 noon 3:15 pm | 5 pm 2 pm Arr: 3:50 pm |
+Course Support on Orcas Lunch TBD | 10:15 am 12 noon | 5 pm 2 pm |

+Tuesday, Aug.
+4 — Day 1 – Lopez Island

+Winding back up to westerly views at Shark Reef Sanctuary, we turn north again over the high ground around Lopez Airport prior to plummeting back down to The Village for a late lunch and perhaps an unwinding at Lopez Island Vineyards before wobbling back ‘home’ for the evening.

 Wednesday, Aug.
-5 — Day 1 – Lopez Island
+5 — Day 2 – Friday Harbor - English & American Camps

-Winding back up to westerly views at Shark Reef Sanctuary, we turn north again over the high ground around Lopez Airport prior to plummeting back down to The Village for a late lunch and perhaps an unwinding at Lopez Island Vineyards before wobbling back ‘home’ for the evening.
+A 7 a.m. or 9:25 a.m. ferry hop to Friday Harbor starts the long day – 33 or 52 miles – all around San Juan.
+First north to Roche Harbor, we then wind down the west side of the island thru historic English Camp, Lime Kiln Point, and swoop across the SW coast to False Bay.

 Thursday, Aug.
-6 — Day 2 – Friday Harbor - English & American Camps

-A ferry hop to Friday Harbor starts the long day – 37.5 or 55 miles – all around San Juan.
-First north to Reuben Tarte and Roche Harbor, we then wind down the west side of the island thru historic English Camp, Lime Kiln Point, and swoop across the SW coast to False Bay.
-There we have an option for a shorter route back to Friday Harbor, but you’ll miss out on the other side of history – American Camp at the SE point.
-Winding along the eastern shore returns everyone to the Ferry terminal for the ride back to Lopez.

-Friday, Aug.
-7 — Day 3 – Orcas Ferry - Eastsound - Moran - Obstruction Pass
+6 — Day 3 – Orcas Ferry - Eastsound - Moran - Obstruction Pass

 (Optional) Day 3 – Orcas Ferry - Deer Harbor - Doe Bay

-Trek a more thorough exploration from Deer Harbour on the west side all the way over to Doe Bay at the SE with the option of another night out there in solitude, serenity, and hot springs!
+Trek a more thorough exploration from Deer Harbor on the west side all the way over to Doe Bay at the SE with the option of another night out there in solitude, serenity, and hot springs!

 Best to have a good night’s rest before facing Moran’s mighty mountain — the ultimate Island Experience.
 An easy five miles warms up the legs before the next five-mile, nearly 2000’ climb to the top of Mount Constitution.
-And it’s all downhill from there…mostly… whether you opt for the swift, smooth ascent road or the backcountry experience (less paved) down to Buckhorn.
-Basking in the endorphins glow will carry you back the last 18 miles thru Eastsound (lunch at the Village Green), West Beach, Dolphin Bay, and finally back to Orcas Ferry dock for the long cruise back to the mainland.
+Climb to the top of the tower - you've made it this far...

 Inclusion